"What the data shows, with regard

 - Shrub: Molly Ivins

 From Conservatism: Michael Lind

 Connection: Russ Bellant

 Ryan Grim of the Huffington Post, said the

-essentially, to allow World War III to commence unless the IRS does not
+Republicans are willing, essentially, to allow World War III to commence unless the IRS does not

 enforce the law on dark money, such as from the Koch brothers.
 To quote